streamr-dev/network/README.md

 Name | Handler Arguments | Description
 ---- | ----------------- | -----------
-subscribed | {channel: 'streamId', from: number} | Fired when a subscription request is acknowledged by the server. unsubscribed | {channel: 'streamId'} | Fired when an unsubscription is acknowledged by the server. connected |  | Fired when the client has connected (or reconnected). disconnected |  | Fired when the client has disconnected (or paused).
+connected |  | Fired when the client has connected (or reconnected). disconnected |  | Fired when the client has disconnected (or paused).